Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 This is my first Minecraft mod and it uses fabric.
 The idea of the mod is just to spawn a statue of a player when they die and have it as a collectible.

-At the moment, when the player dies, an armor stand spawns.
-The armor stand wears whatever the player had on (armor & mainhand/offhand items).
-It even grabs the player skin for a player head if there is no helmet!
+At the moment, when the player dies, a player-like statue spawns.
+The statue wears whatever the player had on (armor & mainhand/offhand items).
+It even grabs the player skin!

+    -> HELP!
+I managed to get the Custom Player/Statue model to render properly, but everything changed when I tried adding armor and held item rendering.
+Now I'm unable to register my entity renderer <-

 There are three main goals for this project:

-    -> I managed to get the Custom Player/Statue model to render properly, but everything changed when I tried adding armor and held item rendering <-

 - [x] 1 - Make a "faux-player-model" instead of using an armor stand for the statue
   - [ ] 1.1 - Implement skin caching to avoid hitting api request limit
   - [ ] 1.2 -  Make the player model drop as an item with full NBT data that can be placed